gambiTarun/Sentiment-Classification-using-AWS/README.md

-# Customer Product Reviews Analysis and Sentiment Classification using AWS
+# Customer Product Reviews Analysis and Sentiment Classification using AutoML

 ## Introduction